 Language into which the text is translated.

-A database of collected words used to pave the way for high-quality translation.
+A database of collected words is used to pave the way for high-quality translation.

-It is a process that usually occurs in translation which makes the total number of characters in the target text becomes more than that of the source text.
+It is a process that usually occurs in translation which makes the total number of characters in the target text become more than that of the source text.